 The law also limits the situations in which a court may reform the terms of a trust, specifically amending Section 36C-4-415 of the N.C.
 Uniform Trust Code.
 Whereas the statute currently allows the court to reform trust terms to conform to the settlor's intent even if the original terms are unambiguous, the amended provision will only allow for judicial reformation when the original terms are ambiguous.
 Similar to the new requirements for judicial correction of mistakes in wills, reformation of a trust will require clear and convincing evidence of the settlor's actual intent, along with proof that the original terms were affected by a mistake of fact or law, whether in expression or inducement.

 We Can Help

 We hope that this advisory helps you with your year-end estate and gift tax planning, and also provides you with some interesting ideas to consider for the future.
-As always, the Trusts and Estates practice stands ready and able to assist you with these matters at any time.
+As always, the Private Wealth practice stands ready and able to assist you with these matters at any time.